ldtcooper/jQuery-lite/README.md

   // assume 'elem' is an HTMLElement representing <span>This is a span</span>
   $(elem) // => DOMNodeCollection containing that single element
 ```

+### Editing
+These methods let one edit the HTML inside of selected elements.

+#### .html()
+`.html()` acts as a getter method, and returns the `innerHTML` of the first element in its selector.

+`.html(string)` acts as a setter method, setting the `innerHMTL` of each element of the selection to the inputted string.

+#### .empty()
+`.empty` removes all `innerHTML` from the selected elements, leaving a pair of empty tags.

+#### .append()
+Appends its arguments to its selection as child nodes.

+`.append(DOMNodeCollection)` will add every element in the argument to each element in the selection.

+`.append(HTMLElement)` will add the passed-in HTMLElement to each element in the selection.

+`.append(string)` will add the passed in string to each element in the selection.
+If the string is valid HTML, it will show up in the DOM as such.

+#### .attr()
+Adds attributes onto selected elements.

+`.attr(attribute, value)` will (assuming both arguments are strings) assign the each element in the selection an `attribute` with the given `value`.

+`.attr(Object)` will assign many attributes to each element in the selection, with the keys being the attributes names and the values being the values.

+#### .addClass()
+Adds classes to the selected elements.

+`.addClass(string)` adds the given string onto all of the selected elements' class lists.

+`.addClass(array)` adds all of the array's strings onto the selection's class lists.

+#### .removeClass()
+Removes classes from the selected elements.

+`.removeClass(string)` takes the given string out of all the selected elements' class lists.

+`.removeClass(array)` removes all of the array's strings from the selection's class lists.